genidma/teatime-accessibility/README.md

 2. **Desktop Entry**:
    - Location: `~/.local/share/applications/teatime-accessibility.desktop`
-   - This allows the app to appear in your system's application menu under "Utilities"

 3. **Desktop Shortcut** (if you choose to create one):
    - Location: On your desktop (e.g., `~/Desktop/teatime-accessibility.desktop`)